esolace88/Staging/README.md

          ./setup.sh

 5. You should see a terraformk8s directory listed.
 The directory contains all files mentioned in above.
+6. Run the following CMD to initiate terraform:

+         terraform init

-6. Change into the "terraformk8s" directory and modify the following files:
+7. Change into the "terraformk8s" directory and modify the following files, use the following cmd to replace required fields:

-- providers.tf: Remove "#" on both name and location, and enter the respected values of your resource group. use the following cmd to pull the data **use wq! to save the file**:

          az group list

+- **providers.tf**: Remove "#" on both name and location, and enter the respected values of your resource group.
-- aks.tf: No action is needed, unless modification is needed to the enviroment.
+- **aks.tf**: No action is needed, unless modification is needed to the enviroment.
-- variables.tf: Replace placeholders for resource group locaiton, service principle ID and Secret
+- **variables.tf**: Replace placeholders for resource group location, service principle ID and Secret

-7. Run the following cmd to import the subscription ID to terraform, to get ID use **az group list**:
+8. Run the following cmd to import the subscription ID to terraform, to get ID use **az group list**:

          terraform import azurerm_resource_group.k8s <paste Subscription ID, no commas>